FaserF/hassio-addons/whatsapp/README.md

 - **[Official Documentation & Examples](https://faserf.github.io/ha-whatsapp/)**: Comprehensive guide on how to use the `notify` service, send buttons, polls, images, and creating bot automations.

+> [!WARNING]
+> **Interactive Messages (Buttons & Lists)**: These features are increasingly restricted by Meta for unofficial APIs.
+They may not appear on all devices (especially iOS).
+If they fail for you, consider using standard text messages or **Polls**, which are much more reliable.

 ---

 ## ⚙️ Configuration